arovge/resume/src/skills.typ

 #import "template.typ": section_title

--- FUTURE:
+// FUTURE:
--- .sorted() currently (0.13.1) has no way to
+// Typst currently (0.13.1) has no way to do a
--- do a case-insensitive sort.
+// case-insensitive sort.
+This leads to 'AWS'
--- Which leads to 'AWS' preceding 'Android Studio'.
+// preceding 'Android Studio'.
+When touching this again,
--- When touching this again, check to see if this functionality -- is now available.
-Else, be careful with ordering.
+// check to see if this functionality is now available.
+// Else, be careful with ordering.
 #let tech = (
     "C",
     "C#",